 Otter — A few river otter (Lutra canadensis) are found in the eastern quarter of the state.
 It has probably been extirpated from the Panhandle, north-central and southern Texas.

 Pig, Feral* — Feral pigs are found throughout Texas but especially in areas of the Rio Grande and Coastal Plains, as well as in the woods of East Texas.
 They are descendants of escaped domestic hogs or of European wild hogs that were imported for sport.
 Their rooting habits can extensively destroy vegetation and soil.

 Prairie Dog — Until recent years probably no sight was so universal in West Texas as the black-tailed prairie dog (Cynomys ludovicianus).
 Naturalists estimated its population in the hundreds of millions, and prairie-dog towns often covered many acres with thickly spaced burrows.
 Its destruction of range grasses and cultivated crops has caused farmers and ranchers to destroy many of them, and it is extirpated from much of its former range.
 It is being propagated in several public zoos, notably in the prairie dog town in Mackenzie Park at Lubbock.
 It has been honored in Texas by the naming of the Prairie Dog Town Fork of the Red River, along one segment of which is located the beautiful Palo Duro Canyon.

 Pronghorn — The Pronghorn (Antilocapra americana) formerly was found in the western two-thirds of the state.
 It is currently found only in limited areas from the Panhandle to the Trans-Pecos.
-Despite management efforts, its numbers have been decreasing in recent years.
+Texas Parks & Wildlife has been workting to build up its numbers in recent years.

 Rabbit — The black-tailed jack rabbit (Lepus californicus) is found throughout Texas except in the Big Thicket area of East Texas.
 It breeds rapidly, and its long hind legs make it one of the world’s faster-running animals.
 The Eastern cottontail (Sylvilagus floridanus) is found mostly in the eastern three-quarters of the state.
 The desert cottontail (Sylvilagus auduboni) is found in the western half of the state, usually on the open range.
 The swamp rabbit (Sylvilagus aquaticus) is found in East Texas and the coastal area.